samouchka1/Todo-App-MUI/README.md

-Remake of Todo App using Material UI and functional components (hooks).
+Remake of Todo App.
+This time using Material UI and functional components (hooks).
 Under Development.